 Where and how to apply

-From Monday 20th of July it is possible to apply for a visa at VFS Global for the category of applicants mentioned above.
-Please note that the visa application must be handed in at one of our VFS Global application centers.
-It is obligatory to book appointment.
-Due to the Covid 19-pandemic VFS application centers are not open all days: (VFS Ankara and Istanbul are open Wednesdays and Fridays, VFS Izmir and Antalya open Wednesdays).
+It is possible to apply for a visa at VFS Global Belgrade for the category of applicants mentioned above.
+Please note that It is obligatory to book appointment.
 Please find link to all VFS applications centers at our webpage: https://www.norway.no/en/turkey/services-info/visitors-visa-res-permit/

 Importance of documentation: